6 Simple Tips for Building Your Wedding Guest List

 125 guest x $100 per guest = $12,500 = cost of all guests

-4. Begin to refine your guest list
+4. Refine your guest list

 Your first-grade teacher, that friend from high school, your college roommate—deciding who to invite to your wedding can have you reflecting on all those who’ve ever impacted your life.
 Once you have your rough draft, how do you figure out who makes the final cut and who you’ll decide not to invite after all?